gmhafiz/go8/README.md

     task migrate:create NAME=create_a_tablename

-Write your schema in pure sql in the 'up' version and any reversal in the 'down' version of the files.
+Write your schema in pure sql in the 'up' section and any reversal in the 'down' section of the file.

 ### Migrate up